shetyeanuja/python-mini-projects/Client Server Chat/README.md

 ## A two way communication between client and server using python

-Hello there..

-I have made a two way client server chat using python.
+A two way client server chat using python.

 Tkinter is used for attractive GUI.